Mendelian inheritance: Law of segregation of genes

-Law of Independent Assortment
+Law of independent assortment

-The Law of Independent Assortment states that alleles for separate traits are passed independently of one another.
+The law of independent assortment proposes alleles for separate traits are passed independently of one another.
 That is, the biological selection of an allele for one trait has nothing to do with the selection of an allele for any other trait.
 Mendel found support for this law in his dihybrid cross experiments.
 In his monohybrid crosses, an idealized 3:1 ratio between dominant and recessive phenotypes resulted.
 In dihybrid crosses, however, he found a 9:3:3:1 ratios.
 This shows that each of the two alleles is inherited independently from the other, with a 3:1 phenotypic ratio for each.

 Independent assortment occurs in eukaryotic organisms during meiotic metaphase I, and produces a gamete with a mixture of the organism's chromosomes.
 The physical basis of the independent assortment of chromosomes is the random orientation of each bivalent chromosome along the metaphase plate with respect to the other bivalent chromosomes.
 Along with crossing over, independent assortment increases genetic diversity by producing novel genetic combinations.

 There are many deviations from the principle of independent assortment due to genetic linkage.

 Of the 46 chromosomes in a normal diploid human cell, half are maternally derived (from the mother's egg) and half are paternally derived (from the father's sperm).
 This occurs as sexual reproduction involves the fusion of two haploid gametes (the egg and sperm) to produce a zygote and a new organism, in which every cell has two sets of chromosomes (diploid).
 During gametogenesis the normal complement of 46 chromosomes needs to be halved to 23 to ensure that the resulting haploid gamete can join with another haploid gamete to produce a diploid organism.

 In independent assortment, the chromosomes that result are randomly sorted from all possible maternal and paternal chromosomes.
 Because zygotes end up with a mix instead of a pre-defined "set" from either parent, chromosomes are therefore considered assorted independently.
 As such, the zygote can end up with any combination of paternal or maternal chromosomes.
 For human gametes, with 23 chromosomes, the number of possibilities is 223 or 8,388,608 possible combinations.
 This contributes to the genetic variability of progeny.
 Generally, the recombination of genes has important implications for many evolutionary processes.

 Mendelian trait

-A Mendelian trait is one whose inheritance follows Mendel’s principles—namely, the trait depends only on a single locus, whose alleles are either dominant or recessive.
+A Mendelian trait is one whose inheritance follows Mendel's principles—namely, the trait depends only on a single locus, whose alleles are either dominant or recessive.

 Many traits are inherited in a non-Mendelian fashion.